-In the last two years Google Classroom has definitely transformed my teaching practices.
+In the last three years Google Classroom has definitely transformed my teaching practices.
 It is such a simple system to use.
 At first I used it in obvious ways, create a Google Doc, type directions in that Doc and post it as a class assignment.
 But as time went on I began to see it […]

 Publishing student writing is the cornerstone of a successful writing workshop program.
 At the beginning of each of my writing units I tell students they will write many different drafts within a writing genre and pick one to revise intensely and then to publish.